awsdocs/aws-cdk-guide/v2/work-with-cdk-csharp.md

 # Working with the AWS CDK in C\#<a name="work-with-cdk-csharp"></a>

-\.NET is a fully\-supported client platform for the AWS CDK and is considered stable\.
+\.NET is a fully\-supported client language for the AWS CDK and is considered stable\.
 C\# is the main \.NET language for which we provide examples and support\.
 You can choose to write AWS CDK applications in other \.NET languages, such as Visual Basic or F\#, but AWS offers limited support for using these languages with the CDK\.

 You can develop AWS CDK applications in C\# using familiar tools including Visual Studio, Visual Studio Code, the `dotnet` command, and the NuGet package manager\.
 The modules comprising the AWS Construct Library are distributed via [nuget\.org](https://www.nuget.org/packages?q=amazon.cdk.aws)\.